Submissions

 4. Papers will be evaluated by anonymous peer reviewers.
 All papers submitted to the Editorial Board will be sent to two external reviewers, specialists on the subject, who will return them together with an evaluation report that will determine whether the papers complies with the Procedures for Submission of Papers.
 Papers will be accepted or rejected within four months of receipt.

 IV.
-Length and Format
+Format and length

-10. It is recommended to use the following format: margins (top margin of 2.5 cm; bottom margin of 2.5 cm; left margin of 2.5 cm; right margin of 2.5cm); gutter of 0cm; header of 1.25 cm; footer of 1.25 cm; on A4 paper; portrait orientation.
+10. The document must have the following format: margins (top 2.5 cm; bottom 2.5 cm; left 2.5 cm; right 2.5 cm); binding 0 cm; header 1.25 cm; footer 1.25 cm; paper size DIN-A4; vertical orientation.

-V. Structure and Content
+V. Structure and content

 a) Introduction, with the objective of the study.